rii-mango/Daikon/README.md

 Daikon is a pure JavaScript DICOM reader.
 Here are some of its keys features:

 - Works in the browser and Node.js environments.
+- Parses DICOM headers and reads image data.
+- Supports most common DICOM compressed formats.
-- Parses header, orders and concatenates multi-file series image data.
+- Orders and concatenates multi-file image data.
 - Supports Siemens "Mosaic" image data.
-- Supports JPEG Lossless compressed data.

 The following transfer syntaxes are supported:
 - 1.2.840.10008.1.2 (Implicit VR Endian)